JThomas404/JThomas404/README.md

 # 👨‍💻 **Jarred Thomas - Cloud Engineer & Solutions Architect**

 Welcome to my GitHub profile!
-I am Jarred Thomas, a highly skilled Cloud Engineer and Solutions Architect with a passion for optimising cloud infrastructures, automating complex workflows, and delivering scalable, high-performance solutions.
+I am Jarred Thomas, a Cloud Engineer with a passion for optimising cloud infrastructures, automating complex workflows, and delivering scalable, high-performance solutions.
 My goal is to solve real-world challenges by leveraging cutting-edge cloud technologies, automation, and best practices to drive efficiency and innovation.

 I have a strong background in cloud engineering, network design, and enterprise-level database management, with hands-on experience in architecting solutions on AWS, Azure, SAP HANA and Lemongrass.

 ## 📂 **Featured Projects**

-Below are some of my standout projects.
-Each one highlights my technical expertise in cloud solutions, automation, database management, network design, and more:
+Below are some of my standout projects:

-### 1. [**GRAND Cloud Resume Challenge (Advanced)**](https://github.com/JThomas404/Cloud-Resume-Challenge) *(In Progress, Completion Expected: Q3 2025)*
+### 1. [**The GRAND Cloud Resume Challenge (With Advanced Features Implemented)**](https://github.com/JThomas404/) *(Currently In Progress, Completion Expected: Q3 2025)*
    - **Overview**: Developing an advanced cloud engineering resume that integrates real-time AWS solutions, CI/CD pipelines, and cloud infrastructure to demonstrate a comprehensive understanding of the cloud engineering lifecycle.
    - **Key Focus Areas**: AWS, Cloud Automation, Infrastructure as Code, CI/CD, DevOps
    - **Status**: Actively working on automating deployment pipelines, creating an interactive portfolio hosted on AWS.

 ### 2. [**SAP HANA Professional Portfolio**](https://github.com/JThomas404/SAP-HANA-Professional-Portfolio)
-   - **Overview**: Showcases real-world SAP HANA projects I’ve worked on at Seidor Networks, including enterprise-level solutions and SAP HANA database management, optimisation, and migration.
+   - **Overview**: Showcases real-world SAP HANA projects I’ve worked on at Seidor Networks, including SAP HANA database management, optimisation, and migration.
    - **Key Focus Areas**: SAP HANA, Database Management, Enterprise Solutions, Cloud Architecture
    - **Status**: In progress.
 Check back soon for updates on the latest SAP HANA enterprise projects.